Centennial Park is located in the eastern section of Paso Robles surrounded by neighborhoods and adjacent to Daniel Lewis Middle School.

 Two rooms, the Live Oak and the White Oak, are excellent for meetings, seminars, and classes.
 The capacity of the Live Oak room is 45.
 The room includes a whiteboard, built-in counter with sink, and a screen.
 Capacity for the White Oak room is 30.
 It also has a whiteboard and counter with sink.

 The facilities at Centennial Park available for rental are listed below along with their costs.
-To reserve a room or area, download and fill out a Facility Use Form and either mail or bring it in to Centennial Park, along with a check for the appropriate amount.
-You will also need to apply for an Alcohol Use Permit if your event will involve alcohol.
-Alcohol Use Permits must be submitted no later than 30 days prior to your scheduled event.
+To reserve a room or area, download and fill out an Application for Use of Facilities and either mail or bring it in to Centennial Park, along with a check for the appropriate amount.
+You will also need to complete an Application for Use of Alcoholic Beverages form if your event will involve alcohol.
+Applications must be submitted no later than 30 days prior to your scheduled event.

 |Group Barbeque Area||$28/hr|